-- 1. Place the "in process" response in the response word and begin processing the command ... - Update the response word to indicate step successful when ready to execute next step (value = 2046) - 3.
-Increment the sequence bits in the status word.
+- 1. Place the "in process" response in the response word and begin processing the command ... - 2.
+Update the response word to indicate step successful when ready to execute next step (value = 2046) - 3.
+Increment the sequence bits in the Primary Device Status word.